AEW Dynamite preview: The lineup for Wednesday's show (Houston reports needed) - Pro Wrestling Dot Net

 -Dan Lambert appears with a pair of former UFC champions as backup.

-Powell’s POV: Dynamite will be live from Houston, Texas at Fertitta Center, and the August 20 edition of AEW Rampage will be held in Chicago.
+Powell’s POV: MJF’s stipulations for the main event are that Jericho can’t use the Judas Effect finisher or his “Judas” entrance theme.
+Dynamite will be live from Houston, Texas at Fertitta Center, and Friday’s edition of AEW Rampage will be held in Chicago.
 Join Jake Barnett for his weekly live review of Dynamite every Wednesday at 7CT/8ET.
 Dot Net Members will hear my same night audio review afterward.

-We are looking for reports from the AEW events in Pittsburgh, Houston, and Chicago.
+We are looking for reports from the AEW events in Houston and Chicago.
 If you are going to an upcoming show and want to help, email me at dotnetjason@gmail.com

 Be the first to comment